 - Develop a Strengthening Program for your foot muscles and Plantar Fascia.

 - Perform a Treadmill Running Analysis to identify if your running technique may be contributing to your Plantar Fasciitis.
 Gait Retraining may be required to help reduce your symptoms.

 - Address any Training Errors.
 This will involve examining your current and future training schedule and advising you on an appropriately modified training program.
 We may recommend alternate forms of exercise to maintain your cardiovascular fitness during this period.

 Do you wake up in the mornings and are hesitant to put your feet on the ground?
 Is your heel pain impacting your life so much that you now can’t even enjoy a simple walk down to the park?
-Research shows that physiotherapy is proven to be an effective way of treating Plantar Fasciitis.

 See an expert at Spine & Sports Physiotherapy now to walk again free of pain or injury!!!